cyruzin/golang-tmdb/README.md

 ```
 ## Usage

-To get started, import the `tmdb` package and create a `tmdb.Client`:
+To get started, import the `tmdb` package and initiate the client:

 ```go
 import "github.com/cyruzin/golang-tmdb"